leonardoboulitreau/AIMS-BirdCLEF/README.md

   User git
   IdentityFile ~/.ssh/birdclef
 ```
-Ctrl X + y + Enter to leave the editor and save.
+Ctrl X then y then Enter to leave the editor and save.

 Either pull
 ```